AseptSoft Core Documentation

 2. A window opens showing all available Dialogs

-3. Click the + button in the bottom right corner to open the Dialog Editor and create a new dialog
+3. Click the + button to create a new dialog

 5. You can also use the built-in AI feature to generate a dialog layout automatically